 The accompanying condensed consolidated financial statements include the accounts of Avid Technology, Inc. and its wholly owned subsidiaries (collectively, "Avid" or the "Company").
 These financial statements are unaudited.
 However, in the opinion of management, the condensed consolidated financial statements include all adjustments, consisting of only normal, recurring adjustments, necessary for their fair statement.
 Interim results are not necessarily indicative of results expected for a full year.
 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions for Form 10-Q and therefore do not include all information and footnotes necessary for a complete presentation of operations, financial position and cash flows of the Company in conformity with generally accepted accounting principles.
 The accompanying condensed consolidated balance sheet as of December 31, 2005 was derived from Avid's audited consolidated financial statements, but does not include all disclosures required by generally accepted accounting principles.
 The Company filed audited consolidated financial statements for the year ended December 31, 2005 in its 2005 Annual Report on Form 10-K, which included all information and footnotes necessary for such presentation; the financial statements contained in this Form 10-Q should be read in conjunction with the audited consolidated financial statements in the Form 10-K. Certain amounts in the prior years' financial statements have been reclassified to conform to the current year presentation.
 As disclosed in the Company's 2005 Annual Report on Form 10-K, during 2005, the Company began reclassifying certain European administrative expenses as general and administrative expense rather than as marketing and selling expense.
-During 2006, the Company began reclassifying the long-term portion of certain liabilities from the captions 'deferred revenue' and 'accrued expenses and other current liabilities' to 'long-term liabilities' in the Condensed Consolidated Balance Sheets.
-See Note 6 for the amounts included in long-term liabilities for each period presented.
+During 2006, the Company began reclassifying the long-term portion of certain liabilities from the captions 'deferred revenues' and 'accrued expenses and other current liabilities' to 'long-term liabilities' in the Co